 The different DSTs are in various stages of development.
-The decontaminated building debris DST was the first to be created and the only remaining changes are to add additional calculators for other facility types (i.e., airports and indoor and outdoor arenas).
-A major focus over this next year will be to complete the DSTs for disposal of agricultural biomass, natural disaster debris, and RDD debris.
+The BDR DST was the first to be created and the only remaining changes are to add additional calculators for other facility types (i.e., airports and indoor and outdoor arenas).
+A major focus over this next year will be to customize the user interface to be optimal for either the type of user or the user's planned use of the tool for a given session.
+Another major focus over this next year will be to prepare for migration of the tool to EPA servers.